HarborScale/thos-m5stack-dial/README.md

 ## 📊 Productivity Dashboard (Optional)

-THOS can automatically track your timer sessions and visualize them in a beautiful dashboard using [HarborScale](https://harborscale.com) and Grafana.
+HFOS can automatically track your timer sessions and visualize them in a beautiful dashboard using [HarborScale](https://harborscale.com) and Grafana.

 ### How It Works